ng-Classic/ng-classic/aio/content/start/index.md

     Key features in the `@Component()` are as follows:

     *   The `selector`, `app-product-alerts`, identifies the component.
-        By convention, Angular Classiccomponent selectors begin with the prefix `app-`, followed by the component name.
+        By convention, Angular Classic component selectors begin with the prefix `app-`, followed by the component name.

     *   The template and style filenames reference the component's HTML and CSS
     *   The `@Component()` definition also exports the class, `ProductAlertsComponent`, which handles functionality for the component